gary-dgc/sqlbuilder/README.md

 SQL Builder
 ===========

-A dynamic SQL builder for Java language. inspired by Examples
+A dynamic SQL builder for Java language.
+inspired by [sql-builder project](https://github.com/jonathanhds/sql-builder), but this is a totally new project.
+it only depends on Guava library, and it only care about the SQL building without involving Jdbc library.

+Examples
 =======
 Some usage examples: